EncycNet/Encyc-Relations/README.md

 TODO

 ## Future work
-* match our extracted relations to Wikidata relations
+* match the extracted relations to Wikidata relations
-* evaluation through gold data
+* evaluation through gold data (precision and recall)
 * transform to RDF*
+* include Python toolbox for easy handling of the data